What is a Transit TIF?

 To learn more about TIF in Chicago, view maps of districts, and more visit the City’s website here.

-How will this take place?
+How is this taking place?

 In 2016, the Illinois TIF Act was amended to allow for a new type of TIF district to fund certain local transit projects.
 Similar to traditional TIF, Transit TIF funds are created by growth in property value.